dragonfly-science/dragonfly-website/content/news/2019-04-17-caleb-hawaii/content.md

-Caleb also joined Peter-Lucas and Keoni at the [International Conference on Language Documentation & Conservation](https://icldc6.weebly.com/), where they presented te reo Māori speech recognition work in a talk called ‘kaitiakitanga: community-led guardianship and automatic speech recognition for Te Reo Māori’.
+Caleb also joined Peter-Lucas and Keoni at the [International Conference on Language Documentation & Conservation](https://icldc6.weebly.com/), where they presented te reo Māori speech recognition work in a talk called ‘Kaitiakitanga: community-led guardianship and automatic speech recognition for Te Reo Māori’.

-“It was fascinating to be in Hawai’i – I particularly enjoyed learning about their culture and colonial history.
-Fortunately I made friends with Dr Noelani Arista at the AI workshop – she’s a native Hawai’ian history professor from the University of Hawai’i at Manoa – who shared some great insights and answered my many questions.”
+“It was fascinating to be in Hawaiʻi – I particularly enjoyed learning about their culture and colonial history.
+Fortunately I made friends with Dr Noelani Arista at the AI workshop – she’s a native Kanaka Māoli history professor from the University of Hawaiʻi at Manoa – who shared some great insights and answered my many questions.”

-He says one insight was hearing about the archive of newspapers from as early as 1834, in which the Hawai’ian people documented their collective knowledge and satisfied their curiosity for the outside world.
+He says one insight was hearing about the archive of newspapers from as early as 1834, in which the Kanaka Māoli documented their collective knowledge and satisfied their curiosity for the outside world.

 “One had a big picture of an elephant on page 2 and lots of detailed information